 Our paper builds on Esponda and Pouzo (2016), who define a general steady-state notion for misspecified learning dynamics, Berk-Nash equilibrium, nesting other influential steady-state concepts that capture more specific forms of misspecification (e.g., Eyster and Rabin, 2005; Jehiel, 2005; Esponda, 2008; Spiegler, 2016).
-While it is known that any locally stable belief is a Berk-Nash equilibrium (Lemma 1 establishes this in our setting), the converse is typically not the case.
-We provide stability criteria that determine which Berk-Nash equilibria learning dynamics in a given environment converge to locally or globally.
+It is known that, while any locally stable belief is a Berk-Nash equilibrium (Lemma 1 establishes this in our setting), the converse is not in general true (e.g., Nyarko, 1991).
+We provide stability criteria that determine which Berk-

+Nash equilibria learning dynamics in a given environment converge to locally or globally.
 We also point to natural settings where the set of stable equilibria is not robust to the details of agents' misspecification.
 Our martingale approach relies on measuring prediction accuracy using q-dominance, which refines the measure based on Kullback-Leibler divergence that underlies Berk-Nash equilibrium.

-Several important earlier papers have examined the convergence of misspecified learning dynamics in a variety of single-agent (e.g., Nyarko, 1991; Schwartzstein, 2014; Fudenberg, Romanyuk, and Strack, 2017; Heidhues, Kőszegi, and Strack, 2018; He, 2018; Bushong and Gagnon-Bartsch, 2019; Cong, 2019; Heidhues, Kőszegi, and Strack, 2021) and social learning settings (e.g., Eyster and Rabin, 2010; Bohren, 2016; Gagnon-Bartsch, 2017; Bohren, Imas, and Rosenberg, 2019).
-The approaches in these papers are either tailored to particular environments and forms of misspecification or apply in more general settings but rely on specific parametric assumptions (e.g., Gaussian signals in Fudenberg, Romanyuk, and Strack,

-2017; Heidhues, Kőszegi, and Strack, 2021).
+Several important earlier papers have examined the convergence of misspecified learning dynamics in a variety of single-agent (e.g., Nyarko, 1991; Schwartzstein, 2014; Fudenberg, Romanyuk, and Strack, 2017; Heidhues, Kőszegi, and Strack, 2018; He, 2021; Bushong and Gagnon-Bartsch, 2019; Cong, 2019; Heidhues, Kőszegi, and Strack, 2021) and social learning settings (e.g., Eyster and Rabin, 2010; Bohren, 2016; Gagnon-Bartsch, 2017; Bohren, Imas, and Rosenberg, 2019).
+The approaches in these papers are either tailored to particular environments and forms of misspecification or apply in more general settings but rely on specific parametric assumptions (e.g., Gaussian signals in Fudenberg, Romanyuk, and Strack, 2017; Heidhues, Kőszegi, and Strack, 2021).

 Our paper contributes to a recent focus in the literature on developing more unified approaches to establish convergence under misspecified learning.
-Bohren and Hauser (2021) provide general conditions for local and global stability of beliefs in binary-state environments.
-A key challenge they address is to allow for heterogeneous models across different agents (as is natural under social learning), which is not our focus in this paper.2 Instead, relying on our martingale approach, we derive results that apply to rich state spaces (e.g., Section 5.1) and environments with slow learning (e.g., Section 5.2).
-In settings that do not feature slow learning, Bohren and Hauser (2021) show that successful learning is robust to small amounts of misspecification; complementary to this, Section 5.2 sheds light on ways in which slow learning can lead to fragility against misspecification.
+In binary-state environments, Bohren and Hauser (2021) provide general conditions for local and global stability of beliefs based on Kullback-Leiber divergence.
+A key challenge they address is to allow for heterogeneous models across different agents (as is natural under social learning), which we do not consider in this paper.
+Instead, relying on our martingale approach based on q-dominance, we derive results that apply to rich state spaces (e.g., Section 4.1) and environments with slow learning (e.g., Section 4.2), to which their methods do not apply.
+In settings that do not feature slow learning, Bohren and Hauser (2021) show that successful learning is robust to small amounts of misspecification; complementary to this, Section 4.2 sheds light on ways in which slow learning can lead to fragility against misspecification.